Stat-to-Stat/Stat-to-Stat/README.md

 ### What is the tech stack for Stat to Stat?

-Stat to Stat is built using Reactjs, Sass, Material UI, and is a PWA that features both mobile and web specific layouts to allow for ease of access across platforms.
+Stat to Stat is built using Reactjs, Sass, and Material UI.
+It also features both mobile and web specific layouts to allow for ease of access across platforms.

 ### What sports does Stat to Stat currently cover?